Frequently Asked Questions for S1 Admission Application

-In addition, the School also organizes a PTA choir.
-All parents are welcomed to join.
+In addition, the School also organizes a PTA choir that welcomes every parent’s participation.

-- Are there any social workers stationed in the School?
+- Are there any social workers and student guidance personnels stationed in the School?

 Ans: Yes.
-Stewards Social Service Branch assigns a social worker to serve the students of the School.
+Stewards Social Service Branch assigns two counsellors, two social workers, and an educational psychologist to serve the students of the School.

 - Does the School receive full pastoral support from any churches?

-Ans: Yes, Christian & Missionary Alliance Abundance Grace Church is the spiritual teammate of the School.
-She provides pastoral care to all our parents, students and teachers.
+Ans: Yes, Christian & Missionary Alliance Abundance Grace Church is the spiritual pillar of the School.
+She provides pastoral care to all our students, parents and teachers.